 This work deepened for me in 2013-14 through further exploration of, and practical experience in, the Spiritual Companion Guidelines.
 This included those for professional practice, which covers the relationship dynamics with clients and also other Companions, and lead to my Certificate of Professional Practice in Spiritual Studies and Companionship.
 Today, I sit in circles of peer support and also on the Board of Trustees for the Spiritual Companions Trust.

 In particular, I am deeply indebted to the support and strength I gained through the use of flower essences and my daily spiritual practice (including the Divine Feminine and Spiritual Companions Guidelines) when I was rushed into hospital with a spinal infection, and later diagnosed with Multiple Sclerosis with Transverse Myelitis.
 While eventually degenerative in nature, my medical conditions have broken my heart further open still, in waves of gratitude and compassion for those around me and also myself.

 Fully insured, I am a Bach Foundation Registered Practitioner, a Certified Practitioner of Wild Earth Animal Essences, a Certified Practitioner of Alaskan Flower Essences, and an Advanced Practitioner Member of the British Flower and Vibrational Essences Association.
-Additionally, I am a Master-Teacher Member of the UK Reiki Federation, a member of the Tarot Association of the British Isles, and am registered with the Confederation of Registered Essence Practitioners and the General Regulatory Council for Complementary Therapists.
+As such, I am registered with the Confederation of Registered Essence Practitioners and the General Regulatory Council for Complementary Therapists.